 Photo credit: Adéla Grůšová

 Has the tourist-heavy city centre tired you out?
 If you do not have enough time to organise a day-trip out of Prague but are longing for some peace and quiet, visit the Divoká Šárka nature reserve.
 Hop on a tram and in less than 30 minutes, you find yourself at the edge of this expansive forest in the middle of a built-up part of Prague.
 The reserve is also the location of the legendary Battle of Sexes after the death of Libussa, a female ruler of the Czech lands, who was murdered in the sixth or seventh century.

 After her husband assumed the position, women of the court rebelled against having their freedoms taken away.
 According to the legend, the battle was bloody, and was only resolved by one of the women, Šárka, leading her lover, who also happened to be the resistance leaders, into a trap.
 She later threw herself off a cliff in the park in grief over his death, earning the reserve its name, “Wild Šárka”.
 You can enjoy the view from one of the cliffs and imagine the battle playing out in the valleys beneath you.
-And remember to bring your European Health Insurance Card (EHIC) with you, just in case you hurt yourself and need to see a doctor.

 General Tips & Things to Watch Out For

 As with any big cities, there is an increased pickpocketing activity around the historic city centre and in crowded public transport.
 If you are confronted by a beggar spinning a tale about their misfortunes or trying to sell you overpriced trinkets (or drugs!), try a technique tried and tested by Praguers – either completely ignore the individual, or say a stern “no” and walk past them.
 Do not interact with them beyond this, as they might work in groups and empty your pockets while you are distracted by the individual who approached.